aliceSmartCastle/PngDownload/README.md

 # ubuntu runing
- This is program can download picture fome the picture urls PngDownload use .md using is tool on ubuntu bash\n use the ./pngDownloder --help watch the program help context the program running ubuntu  way is
+ This is program can download picture fome the picture urls PngDownload use .md using is tool on ubuntu bash
+ use the ./pngDownloder --help watch the program help context the program running ubuntu  way is
  ./pngDownloder main [the picture urls]